I am all for the ever-important body positivity movement.

 But not everyone is as fond of the stunning images as I am.

 Jill Andrew, co-founder of the Body Confidence Canada Awards, says the images send the wrong messages about what healthy, self-secure TTC-riding human beings should look like.

 “We can’t deny that there is a lot of body-based discrimination that happens … within our moves around the city,” Andrew said, according to the Toronto Star.

 “My experience as a racialized woman, as a fat woman, I’ve been called an f-ing fat black b—- on the TTC,” she said.
 “Is this video really moving me?
 Is this video at all depicting me on the move?”

-While I definitely sympathize, the thing is, the campaign isn’t about her.
+While I definitely sympathize and can’t even imagine experiencing such despicable behaviour, the thing is, the National Ballet campaign isn’t about her or the everyday transit rider.
 It’s about celebrating local talent.

 Andrew says she doesn’t disagree with highlighting and promoting Toronto’s vibrant and growing arts scene but wants to see more of a focus on an inclusive imagery that better reflects who the people of Toronto really are.